1n5aN1aC/rainmeter-pi/README.md

 I used apache, so if you want to use a different webserver, such as nginx, sorry, but your on your own.

-There are two options available:  the 'simple' way, which is much slower, or wsgi, which runs very fast.
+There used to be two options available, but it was a mess, so I only support wsgi now, which runs very fast.

 WSGIPythonPath "/var/www/html/"
 WSGIScriptAlias /status "/var/www/html/framework/http_status.wsgi"